 Comment on local services

 Care Opinion and the NHS Website - Care Opinion is a feedback platform for the public so they can share their story or experience of healthcare services.
 Anyone can post an opinion on the website.
 The NHS website also provides a similar facility.
 We search these facilities by provider to pick up what patients are saying about NHS services and use this feedback to see what patients are saying.
-You can see more about our patient experience work here.
+You can find out more more about our patient experience work.

-A BSL video is available if you prefer signed information about this site.
+A BSL video is available on the Care Opinion website if you prefer signed information about this site.

 Friends and family test (FFT) – This test aims to gather as real time patient feedback as possible with every patient being given the opportunity to give feedback.
 NHS England publish information on a regular basis.